ashiq-s/Job-Portal/README.md

 Applicant Capabilities:
 Applicants can explore available job opportunities with advanced filters and a powerful fuzzy search functionality.
-Submit applications with Statements of Purpose (SOP) to stand out to recruiters.
+Submit applications with Statements of Purpose (SOP) and Resume to stand out to recruiters.
 Monitor the status of their applications and view feedback.
-Personalize their profiles with a profile picture and resume uploads.
 Easily update and maintain their profiles for optimal visibility.

 Comprehensive Solution: